-As mentioned earlier, the attacker can greatly reduce the cost by storing only values that are possible key shares in the current Vanish implementation-those with lengths between 16 and 51 bytes, inclusive.
-We estimate that this would amount to less than 510 GB per year and cost under \$80.
+The attacker can greatly reduce the cost by storing only values that are possible key shares in the current Vanish implementation-those with lengths between 16 and 51 bytes, inclusive.
+This would amount to less than 510 GB per year and cost under \$80.
 Further savings could be achieved by discarding duplicate stores, though this would require additional post processing.

-5. Discussion
+5 Discussion

 Researchers often discover vulnerabilities in systems proposed by other researchers, and the process of learning from these problems has produced fruitful advances.
-Examples include the development of the Tor anonymous communication system [4, 15, 32-35] and Off-the-Record Messaging [7, 36].
+Examples include the development of the Tor anonymous communication system [5, 14, 30-33] and Off-the-Record Messaging [8, 34].
 In this section, we discuss problems in the Vanish design and in the Vanish paper's security analysis, and we attempt to draw lessons for future systems.

-5.1.
-Problems with the Vanish Security Analysis
+5.1 Problems with the Vanish Security Analysis

 The Vanish paper includes a security analysis that explicitly considers the threat from Sybil attacks against the Vuze DHT.
-We have shown that the paper's cost estimate- \$860,000 for a year-long attack-is two orders of magnitude higher than the cost of our attacks.
+We have shown that the paper's cost estimate-\$860,000 for a year-long attack-is two orders of magnitude higher than the cost of our attacks.
 We now examine how the Vanish paper arrives at this figure, and where the analysis goes wrong.